ComScore

 • Protein: 2g/two-tablespoon serving

 Hummus is packed with protein—approximately three grams for every two tablespoons—so get dipping.
 And it’s not just any protein.
 Chickpeas are high in lysine and tahini is a rich source of the amino acid methionine.
 Individually, these foods are incomplete proteins, but when you combine them to make hummus, they create a complete protein, which will keep you full for longer.
-Our go-to store-bought brand is Sabra, but hummus is also easy enough to make at home with a food processor or blender.
+My go-to store-bought brand is Sabra, but hummus is also easy enough to make at home with a food processor or blender.
 (Hot tip: Start with spicy avocado hummus and go from there.)

 2. Cheese and Crackers